MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 ## Troubleshooting

 - If the Build Insights window doesn't appear, do a rebuild instead of a build.
-The Build Insights window doesn't appear if nothing actually builds; which may be the case if no files have changed since the last build.
+The Build Insights window doesn't appear if nothing actually builds; which may be the case if no files changed since the last build.
 - If the Functions view doesn't show any functions, you may not be building with the right optimization settings.
 Ensure that you're building Release with full optimizations, as described in [Set build options](#set-build-options).
 Also, if a function's code generation time is too small, it doesn't appear in the list.

 ## See also